 | Following the stones |

-Eventually the path breaks out of these woods on a very minor road that heads up onto the Moors.
-But instead of climbing up that road, here we turn left and head down into the village of Egton Bridge, where we head to the stepping stones to cross over the river.
+From here the path eventually breaks out of these woods, along a very minor road - that in the opposite direction heads up onto the Moors.
+But instead of climbing up that road, here we turn left, and head down into the village of Egton Bridge - where we head to the stepping stones to cross over the river (if the river is high you can go round).

 |